Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Introduction

 \section{Introduction}

-The primary interest in this paper is investigating how different structures of constraints drive the computational complexity of \emph{min-max optimization problems}.
+In this paper, we study the complexity of min-max optimization in the presence of constraints.
 This class of problems plays a key role in the development of game theory \citep{v1928theorie}, adversarial robustness in optimization, statistics, machine learning \citep{ben2002robust,huber2011robust,mkadry2017towards,sinha2018certifying}, and generative models such as Generative Adversarial Networks \citep{goodfellow2014generative,arjovsky2017wasserstein}.
-In its simplest form, a min-max optimization problem can be informally written as
+In its simplest form, a constrained min-max optimization problem can be informally written as

 where $f:\Reals^{d}\times \Reals^d\to \Reals$, and $g:\Reals^{d}\times \Reals^d\to \Reals$.
 Due to the strong connection with zero-sum games, $x$ and $y$ are often thought of as selected by \emph{players} seeking to maximize and minimize the payoff function in a game.
-While the benign setting in which $f$ is convex-concave and $g$ is convex is well understood, many fundamental questions remain open regarding more general settings.
+Although the benign setting in which $f$ is convex-concave and $g$ is convex is tractable and well understood, many fundamental questions remain open regarding more general settings.
 In this paper, we are specifically interested in these more general settings.
 Akin to regular (\ie, non-saddle-point) optimization, in nonconvex domains it is too much to ask for a \emph{global} solution.
-Instead, \emph{local min-max solutions} (also known as \emph{local equilibria}) serve as the target solution concept for our investigation.
+Instead, \emph{local min-max solutions} (also known as \emph{local equilibria}) serve as the target solution concept.
 Specifically, given $\epsilon,\delta>0$, we will call \emph{$(\epsilon,\delta)$-solution} of Problem \eqref{eq:minmax general} any pair $(x^\star,y^\star)$ such that $g(x^\star,y^\star)\le 0$, and such that each player cannot improve their utility through any \emph{feasible}, local, unilateral deviation, that is,